Our Shop is Back Up!

 Cherry Capital Airport

-Hi, my name is Brian Edwards and I’m the lesser half of the TVC K-9 Team :).
-On behalf of K-9 Piper, I want to thank everyone for the overwhelming support.
-We’ve been at it for a couple of years now and I never in my wildest dreams would have thought this crazy idea would take us where it has.
-Most importantly, thank you to those that have donated and may donate in the future.
-I want everyone to know how much we appreciate your generosity!
+Hi, my name is Brian Edwards and was the lesser half of the Airport K-9 Team.
+On behalf of the late K-9 Piper, I want to thank everyone for the overwhelming support.
+We had a great run while it lasted.
+I never in my wildest dreams would have thought this crazy idea would take us where it did.
+Most importantly, thank you to those that have donated or supported us over the years in some way.
+I want everyone to know how much we appreciated your generosity!

 What did K-9 Piper do?

-K-9 Piper is tasked with keeping the runways and taxiways free of wildlife.
+K-9 Piper was tasked with keeping the runways and taxiways free of wildlife.
 Why?
 Simple, aircraft and wildlife don’t mix!
-He will respond to reported wildlife and conduct regular patrols throughout the day.
+He responded to reported wildlife and conducted regular patrols throughout the day.

 How was he trained?

 Most of K-9 Piper’s training revolved around obedience and off leash control.
 Chasing wildlife away comes pretty natural to this guy!
 The rest was on the job training at the airport to get him socialized to aircraft noise.
-The most important part is we’re never done training.
+The most important part is we were never done training.

-Do his paws get hot?
-Is the airport too loud?
+Did his paws get hot?
+Was the airport too loud?

 K-9 Piper spent most of his time outside on grass, so he didn’t really have to worry about his paws getting too hot.
 Airports are loud, which is why K-9 Piper wears MuttMuffs when necessary.
 Learn more about our Equipment here.

 How often was K-9 Piper on duty?

-K-9 Piper works four, ten hour shifts a week on a rotating basis.
-Don’t worry, he’s not out running around for ten hours straight, he gets plenty of breaks!
+K-9 Piper worked four, ten-hour shifts a week on a rotating basis.
+Don’t worry, he wasn’t out running around for ten hours straight, he got plenty of breaks!